zew/go-questionnaire/README.md

+## Semantics

+* Package `generators` contains programs for creating a questionaire.
+The  questionaire is encoded as JSON file and serves as template for the survey.

+* Multiple independent surveys are separated by URL path.

+* Pulling in of the results is accomplished by the independent package `transferrer`.

+## Data thrift

+* Surveys contain no personal data - only one user id, the questions and the answers.

+* The transferrer pulls the responses in.

+* From then on, the results can be fed into any JSON reading application.

-## Design principles
+## Technical design principles

 * All content and all results are driven
-by a __single JSON file__.
+by __JSON files__.

-* No database, but JSON result files.
+* No database required.

-* Transfer of the results is accomplished by _another_ component.
-The Transferrer.

 * Server side validation